Nicholas Ayala

 We have now broken down our sources of income (both pre- and post-tax)…

-We can focus on any outstanding debts.
+Now we can focus on any outstanding debts.

-When I populated this section, I had populated my student loans along with any credit card and car payments that I had monthly commitments to.
+When I populated this section, I had my student loans along with any credit card and car payments that I had monthly commitments to.

 I had eight student loans with varying balances and interest rates, so I included those each as a separate line entry.